 - Consultation/check-in required with Senior Associate Director, CTLT

-- UBC-V faculty, staff and students are eligible to apply as principal applicants for TLEF funding.
-If the Principal Applicant is a student, the application must be supported and signed by a co-applicant who is a faculty member.
+- UBCV faculty, staff and students are eligible to apply as Principal Applicants for Small TLEF Innovation Project funding.
+If the Principal Applicant is a student, the application must be supported by a co-applicant who is a faculty member.

 - Teaching and Learning materials developed with the support of the TLEF must be made available for re-use within UBC.
-Successful applicants will be encouraged to license materials developed under an appropriate Creative Commons license.
+TLEF project teams are encouraged to license and share materials developed with TLEF funding under an appropriate Creative Commons license.

-- Full cost-recovery master’s programs in Career and Personal Education (CPE) are ineligible for TLEF funding.
-The TLEF focuses on supporting the enhancement of student learning and innovation in teaching in direct entry, graduate, and entry-to-practice programs.
-Projects focused on Faculty-led enhancements in CPE should pursue the possibility of receiving central support by contacting Hugh Brock, Associate Provost, Academic Innovation.
+- Full cost-recovery Master’s programs are ineligible for TLEF funding.
+The TLEF supports the enhancement of student learning and innovation in teaching in direct entry, graduate, and entry-to-practice programs.

 - For projects focused on Faculty-led enhancements to cost-recovery programs, applicants should contact Andrea Han, Associate Director, Curriculum and Course Services at CTLT (firstname.lastname@example.org) to explore the potential of non-financial support.